Oky-period-tracker/periodtracker/packages/cms/LOGGING_AND_ERROR_HANDLING.md

 | `.env.dist` | Added logging environment variables |
 | `src/access/authentication.ts` | Login/auth logging |
 | All 24 controllers | Logger import, try/catch, null checks |

+Request logs and diagnostic URL fields omit query strings and fragments.
+This applies to incoming/completed requests, timeouts, authentication failures, and route errors.
+Paths are capped at 512 characters.

+Inline EJS scripts use a fresh per-response CSP nonce.
+Untrusted banner values are escaped in HTML, and new banner writes accept only HTTP(S), root-relative, or supported raster-image data URLs.
+Script `unsafe-inline` is disabled.

+Survey creation, updates, and deletion use a database transaction for the parent and its questions.
+Question writes run sequentially; updates/deletions verify that question IDs belong to the target survey.
+Parent updates and deletions lock the survey row while the transaction is active.